jafahib-beep/QuickFixAI/replit.md

 ## Current State
 - **Frontend**: Complete MVP with all screens, multi-language support (English, Swedish, Arabic with RTL, German, French, Russian), and all core features
-- **Backend**: Express server with PostgreSQL database (requires production deployment - Reserved VM)
+- **Backend**: Express server with PostgreSQL database (requires production deployment - Reserved VM or serverless)
 - **Mode**: Frontend operates in offline-first mode with local storage fallback when backend is unavailable
-- **AI Chat**: Fully implemented with graceful service unavailability fallback; requires backend deployment to function
+- **AI Chat**: UI always visible and functional; shows error message if backend unavailable

 ## Backend Deployment Requirements